functionalscript/nanvm/notes/djs-article.md

 `local` (and not JS's `const`) keyword for defining constants.
 Jsonnet allows multi-file modular construction of configuration data.
 Its syntax differs from popular JavaScript modularization syntaxes.
-Its evaluate-to-JSON semantic has a formal definition; Jsonnet's user-defined functionality support is powerful enough to define the “rich” Jsonnet language in a form of a standard prelude based on a minimalistic core language.
+Its evaluate-to-JSON semantic has a formal definition; Jsonnet's user-defined functionality support is powerful enough to define the “rich” Jsonnet language in the form of a standard prelude based on a minimalistic core language.

 Numerous custom JSON extensions, like the three that we briefly introduced above,